Ask yourself these six questions

 ONE: What do I want to learn?

 These people will witness and become key to your personal growth.
-They will witness you break down barriers, move through fears, and blossom into your most authentic expression of YOU.
+They will witness you break down barriers, move through fears, and blossom into the most authentic expression of YOU.
 It’s such a powerful transformation that will forever keep you connected to one another.

 Who do you want those people to be?